-The first of its kind, Trust in Australian Wool has been designed as a reference to Australian wool production, and the industry and government systems and regulations that underpin industry integrity Anyone interested to learn about the Australian wool industry, from yet comprehensive summary of the industry, its key features and achievements, as well as its framework for ensuring the excellence
+The first of its kind, Trust in Australian Wool has been designed as a reference guide to Australian wool production, and the industry and government systems and regulations that underpin industry integrity.
+Anyone interested to learn about the Australian wool industry, from students to career professionals, will find this handbook a simple yet comprehensive summary of the industry, its key features and achievements, as well as its framework for ensuring the excellence of its products.